Tilting Point acquires game monetization startup Gondola – TechCrunch

 To accomplish all this, the company has built artificial intelligence tools to improve user acquisition.
 But the other side of that equation, in Segalla’s view, is increasing the lifetime value of the users acquired.

 “At the end of the day, scaling a game boils down to two simple things, [cost per install] and LTV,” he said.
 “Strong developers are working to improve the LTV of their players, but there’s a lot of low-hanging fruit that with the right toolset you can use to improve the lifetime values.
-That’s what Gondola is about … We’ve been following for years, and we said, ‘Let’s bring this in-house.'”
+That’s what Gondola is about … We’ve been following for years, and we said, ‘Let’s bring this in-house.’ ”

 Gondola currently offers four modules: Target Optimization (choosing the best offer for a player), Rewarded Video Ad Optimization (choosing the right amount of virtual currency to reward a player for watching a video ad), Store Optimization (choosing the right store items to show a player) and Currency Optimization (choosing the best virtual currency amounts for offers and promotions).